Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 <a name="abcde">

-*Note*
-> *Note* Atlantis will not compile using Visual Studio 2015
+> *Note: Atlantis will not compile using Visual Studio 2015*

-2. A NetCDF development library

 2. A NetCDF development library

     Follow instructions to download [NetCDF 4](https://www.unidata.ucar.edu/software/netcdf/docs/winbin.html).
 For further information see the
 [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/NetCDF+4+in+Windows)